Contact Us

 People don't apply to adopt aggressive dogs so unless a dog can be rehabilitated no-one is going to want to adopt it.

-Even after rehabilitation it is almost impossible to rehome a dog with a history of aggression because there would always be a risk involved in keeping such a dog.
+Even after rehabilitation it is almost impossible to rehome a dog with a history of aggression because there would always be a

 With the laws as they stand at the moment, the person keeping a dog is responsible for the actions of the the dog and if it bites someone, attacks another animal or even scares someone into thinking they may be attacked or injured, the keeper could be prosecuted, fined and even imprisoned.